Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Constructing the Squid Game

-{\bf The Final Squid Game.} The ultimate showdown contains an attacker and a defender.
-The attacker wins by penetrating the defensive line to reach the target zone, whereas the defender secures victory by removing the attacker from the area of play.
-To this end, we elaborate a stress test as the final competition to evaluate the model's robustness in safety alignment and its meta-cognitive abilities, which measures the model's performance in a zero-sum, adversarial dynamic environment that mirrors the real-world interplay between LLM safety developers and malicious actors.
+{\bf $L_6$: The Final Squid Game.} The ultimate showdown contains an attacker and a defender, where we elaborate a stress test as the final competition to evaluate the model's robustness in safety alignment and its meta-cognitive abilities.
 To win the game, the attacker aims to analyze the cognitive process of the defender and identify logical loopholes, thereby crafting input jailbreaks to induce a violation.
 The model achieving the maximum number of successful attacks or defenses within a given round limit is declared the ultimate victor.
-Success in this game provides strong evidence of a model's readiness for deployment in open-ended, adversarial real-world scenarios.
-See more details in App. \ref{appendix::gamedetails}, and we provide prompt templates in App. \ref{app:template}.
+Success in this game may provide strong evidence of a model's readiness for deployment in open-ended, adversarial real-world scenarios.
+Tab. \ref{game_sim} summarizes each level.
+See App. \ref{appendix::gamedetails} for more details.